 For frequency to be time-varying, there must be at least one non-zero pn for n≥2 in P(t).
 Hence the minimum possible approximation of P(t) would be as a quadratic function if the higher order terms are assumed to be negligible.
 A(t) can similarly be represented as a quadratic function.
 This allows the sleep spindle to be defined as a Quadratic-Parameter Sinusoid (QPS) where

-a b c d e and f are the parameters of the quadratic functions At and P(t) from [1] respectively.
+a, b, c, d, e and f are the parameters of the quadratic functions At and P(t) from (1) respectively.

-As [4] gives only the real part of QPS model, the general form of st would be given by
+As (4) gives only the real part of QPS model, the general form of st would be given by